Step 2 – Write Your Business Plan

 Use your appendix to provide supporting documents or other materials were specially requested.
 Common items to include are credit histories, resumes, product pictures, letters of reference, licenses, permits, or patents, legal documents, permits, and other contracts.

-List any resource you’ll leverage to create value for your customer.
+A list of any resources you’ll leverage to create value for your customer.
 Your most important assets could include staff, capital, or intellectual property.
 Don’t forget to leverage business resources that might be available to women, veterans, Native Americans, and HUBZone businesses.

-List the most important ways you’ll talk to your customers.
+Description of the how you will communicate to your customers, emphasizing the most important ways for your type of business.
 Most businesses use a mix of channels and optimize them over time.

 Business Plan Tool